Assault Occasioning Bodily Harm (AOBH)

 What The Police Must Prove

-- you did so intentionally or recklessly;
+- they did so intentionally or recklessly;

 Which Court Will Hear Your Matter?